Myanmar: Education

 According to the UNESCO Institute of Statistics, Myanmar's official literacy rate as of 2000 was 90%.
 Historically, Myanmar has had high literacy rates.
 The educational system of Myanmar is operated by the government agency, the Ministry of Education.
-The education system is based on the United Kingdom's system after nearly a century of British and Christian presences in Myanmar.
+The education system is based on the United Kingdom's system after nearly a century of British and Christian presence in Myanmar.
 Nearly all schools are government-operated, but there has been an increase in privately funded English language schools in the early 21st century.
-Schooling is compulsory until the end of elementary school, approximately 9 years old, while the compulsory schooling age is 15 or 16 at international level.
+Schooling is compulsory until the end of elementary school, approximately 9 years old, while the compulsory schooling age is 15 or 16 at the international level.

-There are 101 universities, 12 institutes, 9 degree colleges and 24 colleges in Myanmar, a total of 146 higher education institutions.
-There are 10 technical training schools, 23 nursing training schools, 1 sport academy and 20 midwifery schools.
-There are four international schools acknowledged by WASC and College Board—The International School Yangon, Myanmar International School, Yangon International School, and International School of Myanmar in Yangon.
+There are 101 universities, 12 institutes, 9 degree colleges, and 24 colleges in Myanmar, a total of 146 higher education institutions.
+There are 10 technical training schools, 23 nursing training schools, 1 sport academy, and 20 midwifery schools.
+There are four international schools acknowledged by WASC and the College Board—The International School Yangon, Myanmar International School, Yangon International School, and International School of Myanmar in Yangon.
 Myanmar was ranked 122nd in the Global Innovation Index in 2025.

 Crime

 Myanmar had a murder rate of 15.2 per 100,000 population with a total of 8,044 murders in 2012.
 Factors influencing Myanmar's high murder rate include communal violence and armed conflict.
-Myanmar is one of the world's most corrupt nations according to the 2012 Transparency International Corruption Perceptions Index, which ranked the country at number 171, out of 176 countries in total.
-Myanmar is the world's second largest producer of opium after Afghanistan, producing some 25% of the world's opium, and forms part of the Golden Triangle.
+Myanmar is one of the world's most corrupt nations according to the 2024 Transparency International Corruption Perceptions Index, which ranked the country at number 168, out of 180 countries in total.
+Myanmar is the world's largest producer of opium, producing some 25% of the world's opium, and forms part of the Golden Triangle.
 The opium industry was a monopoly during colonial times and has since been illegally operated by corrupt officials in the Burmese military and rebel fighters, primarily as the basis for heroin manufacture.
-Myanmar is the largest producer of methamphetamines in the world, with the majority of Ya ba found in Thailand produced in Myanmar, particularly in the Golden Triangle and northeastern Shan State, which borders Thailand, Laos and China.
+Myanmar is the largest producer of methamphetamines in the world, with the majority of Ya ba found in Thailand produced in Myanmar, particularly in the Golden Triangle and northeastern Shan State, which borders Thailand, Laos, and China.
 Burmese-produced ya ba is typically trafficked to Thailand via Laos, before being transported through the northeastern Thai region of Isan.